BOAT SALES 2017

 The Museum is a fully certified not-for-profit organization under section 501 (c)(3) of the Internal Revenue Code.
 It is funded by gifts and grants from its supporters.
 A form of support that appeals particularly to some is the donation of a boat to the Museum.
 Such “in-kind” contributions may offer the donor the advantages of an income tax deduction for the market value of the boat.
 A donation demands much less of the donor’s time and emotions than the usual brokerage procedure.
 All types of boats – traditional or modern, work or pleasure, sail or power, wood or other material – are eligible for this program.

-The process is relatively simple, involving the exchange of ownership documents and a contract of acceptance.
+The process is relatively simple, involving the exchange of ownership documents.
 The donated boat will be sold through normal channels or at auction, using the proceeds for museum operation or endowment.

 Boats that are particular examples of traditional designs may be retained in the collection if the limited resources of the Museum are sufficient to maintain them in proper fashion.
 The Museum retains the right to decline a gift if, in its opinion, the condition of the boat is such that a buyer cannot be located with a reasonable effort.